Deep1223/next-stock-dashboard/src/docs/DataSliceDocumentation.md

   formdata: {},               // Set rightsidebar fields value in formdata
   filterdata: {},             // Set filter rightsidebar value same as formdata
   masterdata: {},             // Store API data in label and value array of object
-  masterdatalisting: [],      // Store API data
+  masterdatalist: [],      // Store API data
   pageno: 1,                  // Set current page no
   pagename: '',               // Set current page name
   nextpage: 0                 // (1 and 0) if more data available so 1 else 0